China to keep coronavirus tests focused, stops short of wider testing

 The government said recently that it intends to carry out more widespread testing to quickly identify and isolate carriers, following spikes in cases linked to people arriving from abroad and new local transmissions.

-But China has acknowledged that accuracy of tests must be improved and more laboratories should be set up as plans.
+But China also said accuracy of tests must be improved and more laboratories should be set up.
+It is also unclear who would pay for any mass testing of hundreds of millions of people - the state, employers or the individual.

 “(The country’s) current testing strategy matches our epidemic control and prevention strategy,” Jin Qi, president of the Institute of Pathogen Biology at the Chinese Academy of Medical Sciences and Peking Union Medical College.